BenGothard/zombie/README.md

 python upload_server.py
 ```

-Open [http://localhost:8000](http://localhost:8000) in your browser to upload a CSV file and view recurring transactions.
+Open [http://localhost:8000](http://localhost:8000) in your browser to upload a CSV or PDF file and view recurring transactions.
+PDF parsing requires the optional `PyPDF2` package.